ElsaB/impact-annotator/doc/biblio/variant_annotation_databases.md

 * **What is it?** CIViC is a community expert-crowdsourced knowledgebase for clinical interpretation of variants in cancer.
 It describes the therapeutic, prognostic, diagnosic and predisposing relevance of inherited and somatic variants of all types.
 * **Where does the data comes from?** National team of experts collaborating remotely within a centralized curation interface.
 Agreement between at least two independant contributors (and at least one must be an expert editor) before acceptance of new evidence or revisions of existing content.
 Validated curators can add a variant description if there is evidence link to cancer with some clinical relevance.
-* **Size of the database?**
-    * In January 2017, from the article: 1,678 curated interpretations of clinical relevance for 713 variants affecting 283 genes
-    * 08/08/18, from the website: 1936 variants for 358 genes
 * **Other informations**
     * Scoring system of the variants.
     * Present itself as more open and transparent that the concurrency.